 What About Black Tea and Diabetes?

-Theaflavins may enhance pancreatic function and insulin signaling
+Theaflavins may enhance insulin signaling and pancreatic function

-Though less studied than green tea, black tea still holds potential for metabolic support, especially when consumed without added sugar.
+While less studied than green tea, black tea remains a valuable option — especially when consumed unsweetened.

 Which Is Better for Diabetics?